 About The Artist

-I also began working with an Interior Designer in Kent who commissioned one of a kind pieces for Indian Restaurants all over the Country.
+During that first year she began working with an Interior Designer in Kent who commissioned one of a kind pieces for Indian Restaurants all over the Country.

-When my youngest of four sons was just 2 years old, I enrolled in my local school to study A-level Art & Design, with the Great George Wagstaffe, (Artist & Sculptor) embarking on a two-year journey alongside sixth formers.
-Balancing the responsibilities of motherhood with the demands of academic study and now part time career as a Civil Servant ,was challenging.
-It was a challenge I embraced wholeheartedly.
-Throughout those two years, I dedicated myself to honing my skills, experimenting with different techniques, and expanding my creative horizons.
-Along with the process of researching, writing, and refining a thesis, culminating in the proud achievement of a grade A. Studying alongside younger peers brought fresh perspectives and invigorated my creative spirit.
+Balancing the responsibilities of motherhood with the demands of academic study and now part time career as a Civil Servant, was challenging for her.
+It was a challenge she embraced wholeheartedly.
+Throughout those two years, she dedicated herself to honing her skills, experimenting with different techniques, and expanding her creative horizons.
+Along with the process of researching, writing, and refining a thesis, culminating in the proud achievement of a grade A. Studying alongside younger peers brought fresh perspectives and invigorated her creative spirit.

 Where it all Began